chainwayxyz/citrea-docs/users/how-to-use-bridge.md

 In this tutorial, we will briefly go over steps for you to get some cBTC's from out Bridge faucet.
 This will enable you to join & use the network.

+{% hint style="warning" %}
+Citrea is now at the Devnet phase and it has launched for the testing purposes only.
+In that sense, BTCs and cBTCs that you're going to utilize during this phase (and this tutorial) have **no real value**.
+Keep in mind that **there's no Citrea token**, and please beware of scams.
+{% endhint %}

 Let's start!

 ## Step 0: Install an EVM Wallet